Food composition.

 Accessories help with muscular hypertrophy

 Targeting a muscle with greater accuracy is also going to help us with muscular hypertrophy or increasing our muscle size.
-If we try to perform a movement like the bench press to target our triceps this is ineffective as the bench press also works other muscles, namely a prime mover like the chest.
-The chest may fatigue before the triceps.
+If we try to perform a movement like the regular bench press to target our triceps this is ineffective as the bench press also works other muscles, namely a prime mover like the chest.
+The chest may fatigue before the triceps, especially if your triceps are a strong point..
 This is not a good thing if our goal is to maximally stimulate the triceps for muscular hypertrophy and make them stronger.
+In this situation the chest gets maximally simulated but the triceps can still tolerate extra work since they are the stronger muscle.

 Specificity matters

 A better approach would be to keep barbell bench sets consistent within a strength training program and add in a movement like the close grip bench press to better target the triceps.
-Now we greater isolate the triceps and we are not wasting our already limited energy resources on training other muscles which are not the intended target.
-Remember our big compound movements like the bench press or squat is where we will get the most bang for our buck in terms of strength and size.
+Now we isolate the triceps to a greater degree and we are not wasting our already limited energy resources on training other muscles that are not the intended target.
+Remember our big compound movements like the bench press or squat are where we will get the most bang for our buck in terms of strength and size.
 Accessories we can add in for some extra volume for size gains and to help us better target individual muscles.

 Accessories